danben001/SparkingSteel/README.md

 # SparkingSteel

 If you are playing the game on the Unity editor, you will not be able to properly control the game with a Keyboard.
-An Xbox 360 mapPED type controller should be used
+An Xbox 360 mapping type controller should be used

 Assets/ButtonAnimations.cs